jakeod99/fitcoin/README.md

 # Fitcoin

-The head-to-head exersize experience that utilizes cryptocurrency to facilitate a healthy competition between friends, coworkers, and anyone interested in wagering their walking!
+The head-to-head, peer-to-peer exercise experience that utilizes cryptocurrency to facilitate a healthy competition between friends, coworkers, and anyone interested in wagering their walking!

 ## Installation for Development